Welcome to TeliaSonera’s Annual General Meeting 2012

 When giving notice of attendance, please state name/company name, social security number/corporate registration number, address, telephone number (office hours) and number of accompanying persons.

 Shareholding in the name of a nominee

 Shareholders who are represented by proxy shall issue a power of attorney for the representative.
 Forms for power of attorneys are available at the Company’s web site www.teliasonera.com from the date the notice is announced.
 To a power of attorney issued by a legal entity a copy of the certificate of registration (and should such certificate not exist, a corresponding document of authority) of the legal entity shall be attached.
-In order to facilitate the registration at the meeting, powers of attorney in original, certificates of registration and other documents of authority should be sent to the Company at the address above at the latest by Friday, April 1, 2011.
+In order to facilitate the registration at the meeting, powers of attorney, certificates of registration and other documents of authority should be sent to the Company at the address above at the latest by Friday March 30, 2012.